 NEPA COMPLIANCE

-ERO works closely with federal and state agencies and nonfederal project proponents to navigate the NEPA process and complete responsive, well-supported, and legally defensible compliance documents, including environmental impact statements, environmental assessments, and categorical exclusions.
+ERO’s team of specialists has overseen the successful completion of hundreds of NEPA compliance projects throughout the U.S. We work closely with federal and state agencies and nonfederal project proponents to navigate the NEPA process and complete responsive, well-supported, and legally defensible compliance documents, including environmental impact statements, environmental assessments, and categorical exclusions.
 Our clients rely on our experience and expertise to provide a straightforward approach to completing the required level of NEPA compliance and associated permitting.
-Our goals are to support project proponents, agencies, and partners throughout the process as efficiently as possible and to find creative “no action” solutions that eliminate the need for NEPA documentation whenever possible.
+Our goal is to support project proponents, agencies, and partners throughout the process as efficiently as possible.

 Areas of Expertise